International Petroleum is founded by Adolf H. Lundin with exploration assets in the Middle East, Texas and the Bay of Biscay.

 In September 2010 an exploration well offshore Norway on the Avaldsnes prospect results in a giant oil discovery.
 The discovery well flows approximately 5,000 bopd of good quality oil and, following two appraisal wells, is estimated to contain gross contingent resources of 800 MMboe - 1.8 billion boe within licence PL501.

 A further oil discovery is made in Norway on the Apollo prospect located 4 kilometres north west of the Luno field.
-The gross contingent resource range is estimated between 15 - 65 million barrels of oil within PL338.
+The gross contingent resource range is estimated between 15 - 65 million barrels of oil (MMbo) within PL338.

 2011 continues on a positive trend with discoveries in Norway and Malaysia.
 In Norway, oil discoveries are made on the Caterpillar and Tellus and a gas discovery is made in the Barents Sea on the Skalle prospect.
 In Malaysia, the first two wells offshore Sabah result in gas discoveries.
 A further oil discovery is made on the Janglau prospect offshore Peninsular Malaysia.